Home

 Ephraim's uncle

-Moshe Gutsztejn
+Moshe Gutsztejn,

-Left Radzilow, early-1920's, went to Kovno, Lithuania, then to Cuba
+Left Radzilow, mid-1920's, went to Kovno, Lithuania, then to Cuba

-Ephraim's aunt Sara; Ephraim's cousin
+Ephraim's aunt Sara;

 (related to him on both sides)